Triangular Australian Opal Cabochon No. 16 media thumbnails

 Treatment Untreated

-Unique piece Yes — numbered piece nr.16, unrepeatable
+Unique Piece Yes — numbered piece nr.16, unrepeatable

-• Dark matrix: the ironstone in this piece has a very dark tone that maximizes contrast with the play of color.
+• Dark matrix: the ironstone in this piece has a very dark tone that maximizes the contrast with the play of color.

 • 15.1 carats: total weight including opal and matrix.
 Proportional to the 18.9 mm triangular size.